Finite element methods respecting the discrete maximum principle for convection-diffusion equations: Nonlinear stabilized discretizations of the steady-state problem

 where we used the fact that, in view of \eqref{BE-4}, one has $h_K^{}\le\rho\,h_F^{}$ for any $K\subset\omega_i^{}$ and $F\in\calF_i^{}$.
 Since $|\omega_i|\le\Omega_d\,(\max_{K\subset{\omega_i^{}}^{}}h_K^{})^d$, where $\Omega_d$ is the measure of the unit ball in $\mathbb R^d$, one has $|\omega_i|\le\Omega_d\,\rho^d\,h_F^d$ for any $F\in\calF_i^{}$.
 Using the mesh regularity, one gets $|\omega_i|\le C\,\rho^d\,h_F\,|F|$, which gives

-From the discussion above, one sees that in order to prove the DMP, one needs to control a term related to the jumps of the discrete solution across the facets containing the local extrema.
-Motivated by this remark, in \cite{BE05} the following method is proposed: Find $u_h^{}\in V_h^{}$ such that $u_h^{}|_{\partial\Omega}^{}=i_h^{}g$, and
+From the discussion above, one sees that in order to prove the DMP, one needs to control a term related to the jumps of the gradients of the discrete solution across the facets containing the local extrema.
+Motivated by this observation, in \cite{BE05} the following method is proposed: Find $u_h^{}\in V_h^{}$ such that $u_h^{}|_{\partial\Omega}^{}=i_h^{}g$, and